chebyshev_polynomial#

 - Parameters:

-bounds (Union[List[List[float]], np.ndarray], optional) – The bounds of the integral, an
+bounds (np.ndarray, optional) – The integral bounds or the limits of integration, an array of shape

-is the number of spatial dimensions.
-Each row corresponds to the bounds in a given dimension.
-If not given, then the canonical bounds \([-1, 1]^m\) will be used instead.**kwargs – Additional keyword-only arguments that change the behavior of the underlying integration (see the respective concrete implementations).
+(m, 2)wheremis the number of spatial dimensions.
+Each row corresponds to the limits[lower, upper]for a given dimension.
+If not given, the integral is computed over the entire domain (i.e.,self.domain.bounds).**kwargs – Additional keyword-only arguments that change the behavior of the underlying integration (see the respective concrete implementations).

 - Returns:

 The integral value of the polynomial over the given bounds.
-If only one polynomial is available, the return value is of a
+If only one polynomial is available, a single value of

 Union[

-ValueError – If the bounds either of inconsistent shape or not in the \([-1, 1]^m\) domain.
+ValueError – If the bounds are of inconsistent shape.

 Notes